 They stared down at their shoes.
 "No sir," they said.

 "Seems I remember taking you in after you tried to drown Mrs. Whatcom's cat in a bucket of water.
 She whooped you with the hose, remember?"

 They nodded in the affirmative.

 Raymond joined in.
 "And I do believe we met when you set the dumpster at the Methodist church on fire.
-Seems I remember Reverend Crawley's wife whacking you over the head with the Good Book.
+Reverend Crawley's wife whacked you over the head with the Good Book.
 Am I remembering right boys?"

 "Boys, " Cooper said, "you ought to wise up and realize you can't mess with women over sixty in this town."

 "Now," said Officer Hargrove, "you apologize to my mother here, and then Officer Cooper will be taking you in and calling your parents."